Book Review: The Basic Laws of Human Stupidity

 2. Helpless people who sacrifice themselves for others.
 Their actions don’t benefit themselves but are positive for others.
 This sacrifice isn’t necessarily born out of altruism, it can also be gullibility.

 3. Bandits who rob others of their time and resources for their own benefits.
-Like the hopeless they don’t necessarily do it out of malice, sometime it’s out of delusion and naïve indifference.
+Like the helpless they don’t necessarily do it out of malice, sometime it’s out of delusion and naïve indifference.

 4. Stupid people whose actions are a net negative for themselves and others.